-There are many examples of cars from the 1920s selling at much higher prices than later model cars that are still found on the road.
+There are many examples of cars from the 1920s selling at much higher prices than later model cars and popular foreign cars that are still found on the road.
 When it comes to establishing the value of a classic, vintage or antique vehicle there are so many variables… If you are not an expert, it is highly advised to talk to someone in the know.

 Here are three highly informative websites: